Amit9546/Project_1/README.md

 # Oops_Project_01
-This is the  project based on basic concepts of opps
+This is the  project based on basic concepts of oops